 Abstract:

--1 per growing season.
-Correspondingly, the NUE d in these two systems was 27.8% and 23.2%, with a range of 26.8-28.8% and 21.6-24.6%. respectively.
-Over all, the nitrogen application rate in greenhouse systems is 59.1% higher than in open-air systems, but the utilization rate is 16.8% lower.
-The results of the random forest analysis indicated that in the open-air systems, the nitrogen application rate contributed the most to NUE, at 24.0%, followed by sunlight duration during the growth period (10.7%), with soil TN content contributing the least, at only 2.9%.
-In the greenhouse systems, the nitrogen application rate was the highest contributing factor to the nitrogen fertilizer utilization rate, at 32.6%, followed by soil TP content (15.8%) and soil SOM content (11.4%), with soil pH contributing the least, at only 1.9%.
-Meta-analysis showed that combined application of phosphorus and potassium fertilizers is the most effective way to improve NUE in the open-air systems, followed by slow-release fertilizers, these two measures could enhance NUE by 82.4% and 53.0%, respectively.
-In greenhouse system, using urease and nitrification inhibitors could significantly improve NUE by 69.9%, then followed by reduction of nitrogen application (57.1%).
-Although current NUEs in vegetable planting systems in China was increased compared with other studies, efforts should continue to optimize nitrogen application rates and select comprehensive nitrogen management strategies based on the type of vegetables to improve NUE and mitigate environmental impacts in the future.
-The results of our study could provide data support and technical backing for the optimized management of nitrogen in vegetable cultivation systems.
+−2 per growing season.
+Correspondingly, the NUE values in these two systems were 27.8% and 23.2%, with range of 26.8%–28.8% and 21.6%–24.6%, respectively.
+Overall, the nitrogen application rate in greenhouse systems was 59.1% higher than in open-air systems; however, the utilization rate was 16.8% lower.
+The results of the random forest analysis indicated that in open-air systems, the nitrogen application rate contributed the most to NUE (24.0%), followed by sunlight duration during the growth period (10.7%), with soil total nitrogen content contributing the least at 2.9%.
+In the greenhouse systems, the nitrogen application rate was the highest contributing factor to the NUE (32.6%), followed by soil total phosphorus content (15.8%) and soil organic matter content (11.4%); soil pH contributed the least, at only 1.9%.
+A meta-analysis showed that the combined application of phosphorus and potassium fertilizers was the most effective way to improve NUE in open-air systems, followed by slow-release fertilizers, which enhanced NUE by 66.6% and 53.0%, respectively.
+In the greenhouse system, using both urease and nitrification inhibitors significantly improved NUE by 69.9%, followed by a reduction in nitrogen application (57.1%).
+Although the current NUEs of vegetable planting systems in China has increased compared with previous studies, efforts should continue to optimize nitrogen application rates and select comprehensive nitrogen management strategies based on the type of vegetables to improve NUE and mitigate environmental impacts in the future.
+The results provide data and technical support for decision makers in optimizing nitrogen management strategies and enhancing the environmental sustainability of vegetable production systems.